-3.3 To embed risk management into the ethos, culture, policies and practices of the council integral part in decision making and the day to day business of the council in a structured uniform manner.
+3.3 To embed risk management into the ethos, culture, policies and practices of the council

-Risk management is well established at the council but this strategy is seeking to build on it.
-The aim is to ensure that risk management plays an
+Risk management is established at the council, but this strategy is seeking to build on it.
+The aim is to ensure that risk management plays an integral part in decision-making and the day to day business of the council in a structured uniform manner.